 Step 7: Analyze Your Evidence About Your Swedish Ancestors

 What is fact and what is fiction?
 This is where it gets interesting!
-I always say that being a genealogist is like being a lawyer, you’re just working in a different time and space.
+Being a genealogist is like being a lawyer, you’re just working in a different time and space.
 And just like in court, you need to be able to prove your case with facts and documentation.
 If not, we’re going to have trouble believing you.

 Was uncle Willard really a New Yorker?
 Did he immigrate from some other country or was he born there?
 And why do I have this photo of him in a military outfit when he never spoke about serving?
 All of this can be really exciting to uncover.